mendix/docs/content/appstore/modules/encryption.md

 ## 3 FileDocument Encryption

-Encrypts and decrypts FileDocument entities' contents by using [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) algorithm.
+Encrypt and decrypt the contents of FileDocument entities using the [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) algorithm.
 The key used for symetric encryption is embedded into encrypted file content.
-Certificate to use asymetric encryption of the symetric key is stored in the database.
+The certificate to use asymetric encryption of the symetric key is stored in the database.

 ### 3.1 Typical Use Cases

-One of the typical usage scenario may be a project/module that stores customer's photos or any sensitive documents.
-In such case you may want to encrypt those documents in a way that only the owner can see.
+One of the typical usage scenarios may be a project/module that stores customer sensitive documents such as photos.
+In such a case, you may want to encrypt those documents in a way that only the owner can see.

 ### 3.2 Configuration

 No configuration is needed.
-However certificates should be generated or should be uploaded up-front by using `CertificateManagement` page.
+However, you should generate or upload certificates upfront using the **CertificateManagement** page.

 {{% alert type="info" %}}
-To use the FileDocument encryption, microflows `Encrypt_Document` and `Decrypt_Document` are provided under the `_USE ME/PGP` folder.
-The microflows are annotated with explanations and you can find more details when you open in the Studio Pro.
+To use the FileDocument encryption, you need to use these two microflows – **Encrypt_Document** and **Decrypt_Document**.
+The microflows are in the **USE ME** > **PGP** folder.
+They are annotated with explanations and you can find more details when you open them in Mendix Studio Pro.
 {{% /alert %}}